-The Solaris 1.x examples are located in <mnt_dir>/Solaris_1.x/examples.
-Instructions for running the example programs are contained in the README file in this directory.
+The Solaris 1.x examples are located in <mnt_dir>/sol_1.1.x/examples.
+Instructions for running the example programs are located in the README file.

-Tune the Maximum Transfer Unit (MTU)
+▼ To Tune the Maximum Transfer Unit (MTU)

 For SunFDDI, the maximum transfer unit (MTU) has been optimized for pure FDDI networks.
-To change the value of the MTU on a station running SunFDDI in a Solaris 1.x environment:
+Follow these steps to change the value of the MTU on a station running SunFDDI in a Solaris 1.x environment:

+- 1. Log in as root or become superuser.

-2. Edit the file /usr/sunlink/nf/sys/sunif/nf_conf.c to modify the following line:
+- 2. Edit the file /usr/sunlink/nf/sys/sunif/nf_conf.c to modify the

+following line: